Last updated on December 12th, 2019 at 01:47 pm

 To nurture a disability friendly culture and make lasting changes in the workplace you need to start from the ground up.
 Awareness, education and support should make up the foundation of your new work culture.
 While this may sound daunting to begin with, there’s plenty of information and support out there to help employers.

 Making physical changes is often off-putting for many employers who may see this as expensive, time consuming and potentially obstructive to the existing workplace.
 Fortunately, physical adjustments are now easier and more affordable than ever to implement, and you may be surprised by how a simple solution can make a significant difference.
+Remember that you are only required to make a reasonable adjustment to accommodate physical disabilities and other physical changes in the workplace.
+So what is a reasonable adjustment an employer might make for disabled workers?

 Ramps and handrails are the most obvious changes to make if there are steps or obstructions either inside or outside the building itself.
 A permanent ramp may be a better solution long term, but you can also find various temporary ramps that are both portable and secure.
 While some of these ramps can’t be left in place permanently, they are designed to be easy to transport and store when not in use and are a perfect solution for areas that haven’t been built with a ramp in mind and installing one might be an obstruction to others.